 These are preliminary reports that have not been peer-reviewed.
 They should not be regarded as conclusive, guide clinical practice/health-related behavior, or be reported in news media as established information.
 For more information, please see our FAQs.

-preprintsubmitted on 14.10.2020 and posted on 15.10.2020by Julia Stille, Jevgenijs Tjutrins, Guanyu Wang, Felipe A. Venegas, Christopher Hennecker, Andres Mauricio Rueda, Caitlin E. Miron, Sharon Pinus, Anne Labarre, Jessica Plescia, Mihai Burai Patrascu, Danielle Vlaho, Mitchell Huot, Anthony K Mittermaier, Nicolas Moitessier
+preprintsubmitted on 14.10.2020, 02:53 and posted on 15.10.2020, 09:44 by Julia Stille, Jevgenijs Tjutrins, Guanyu Wang, Felipe A. Venegas, Christopher Hennecker, Andres Mauricio Rueda, Caitlin E. Miron, Sharon Pinus, Anne Labarre, Jessica Plescia, Mihai Burai Patrascu, Danielle Vlaho, Mitchell Huot, Anthony K Mittermaier, Nicolas Moitessier

 Severe diseases such as the ongoing COVID-19 pandemic, as well as the previous SARS and MERS outbreaks, are the result of coronavirus infections and have demonstrated the urgent need for antiviral drugs to combat these deadly viruses.
 Due to its essential role in viral replication and function, 3CLpro has been identified as a promising target for the development of antiviral drugs.
 Previously reported SARS-CoV 3CLpro non-covalent inhibitors were used as a starting point for the development of covalent inhibitors of SARS-CoV-2 3CLpro.
 We report herein our efforts in design and synthesis which led to submicromolar covalent inhibitors when the enzymatic activity of the viral protease was used as a screening platform.

 Funding - Canadian Institutes of Health Research and Canadian Coalition for Global Health Research.

 Canadian Institutes of Health ResearchFind out more...